dotswg/dots-requirements/draft-ietf-dots-requirements.md

   [I-D.ietf-dots-architecture].

 Signal channel:
-: A bidirectional, mutually authenticated communication channel between DOTS agents characterized by resilience even in conditions leading to severe packet loss, such as a volumetric DDoS attack causing network congestion.
+: A bidirectional, mutually authenticated communication channel between two DOTS agents characterized by resilience even in conditions leading to severe packet loss, such as a volumetric DDoS attack causing network congestion.